WALLIX launches SaaS Remote Access to facilitate digital access for external providers in an agile and secure way

 - SaaS Remote Access is aimed at all organizations wishing to provide digital access to their IT infrastructure to external service providers, thanks to simplified management while benefiting from the highest level of cybersecurity offered by a PAM leader recognized by Gartner.

-Paris, April 4th, 2023 - WALLIX, (Euronext ALLIX) a European cybersecurity software publisher expert in Access and Identity Solutions, launches SaaS Remote Access, the SaaS version of the remote access management technology integrated into WALLIX PAM4ALL, its unified privilege management solution.
+PARIS, April 4, 2023 /PRNewswire/ -- WALLIX, (Euronext: ALLIX) a European cybersecurity software publisher expert in Access and Identity Solutions, launches SaaS Remote Access, the SaaS version of the remote access management technology integrated into WALLIX PAM4ALL, its unified privilege management solution.
 SaaS Remote Access is designed for organizations - across all sectors and in particular the industrial one - that want to provide digital access to their IT infrastructure to external providers through simplified management, while benefiting from the highest level of cybersecurity offered by a PAM leader recognized by Gartner.

 To carry out their business, organizations rely on external service providers who need to connect to their IT infrastructure (whether traditional or industrial).
 These can be remote maintainers, supply chain vendors, service providers, external consultants, etc.